sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 ## Building and running your project

-If you work only on the console frontend apps and want to deploy the full stack in development mode, first execute the Gradle build:
+If you work only on the console frontend apps and files in the `deployment` folder, and want to deploy the full stack in development mode, first execute the Gradle build:

 ```
 ./gradlew clean installDist